rzikm/master-thesis/README.md

 # Master Thesis - Implementation of QUIC protocol for .NET

-This repository contains all necessary code changes needed for managed (C#) implementation of the QUIC protocol for .NET.
+This repository contains all necessary code needed for managed (C#) implementation of the QUIC protocol for .NET.

+## Blog posts

+I have documented some of my development progress on [my blog site](https://rzikm.github.io).

 ## Supported QUIC Protocol Features